 Tax assumptions

-The corporate tax rate assumptions used in the projection of the distributable earnings at each valuation date has been set to the Turkish corporate tax rate of 22% for the next three years to 2020 and 20% thereafter.
+The corporate tax rate assumptions used in the projection of the distributable earnings at each valuation date has been set to the Turkish corporate tax rate of 22% to 2020 and 20% thereafter.

 8. Market Consistent Embedded Value Results